Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 JustHost SMTP settings for WP Mail SMTP

-Some managed WordPress hosting companies do not offer email service as part of their hosting plan.
-In that case, you will need to use a third-party SMTP service provider to send emails.
+Some managed WordPress hosting companies do not offer email services as part of their hosting plans.
+So, you will need to use a third-party SMTP service provider to send emails.

-WP Mail SMTP supports multiple popular mailing services including Gmail / Google Apps for Work, Microsoft Outlook and Office 360, Sendinblue, SMTP.com, and more.
+WP Mail SMTP supports multiple popular mailing services, including SendLayer, Gmail/Google Apps for Work, Microsoft Outlook and Office 360, Brevo, SMTP.com, and more.

 Mailers in WP Mail SMTP

-For details see our tutorial on how to use a free SMTP server to send WordPress emails.
+For details, you can see our tutorial on how to use a free SMTP server to send WordPress emails.

 We hope this article helped you learn how to set up WP Mail SMTP with any host.
-You may also want to see our guide on why you should never use WordPress to send your newsletter emails and the best newsletter plugins.
+You may also want to check out our other WordPress guides for using email on your site.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.